Vyral/nick-shivers/_posts/2018-10-29-how-my-rocket-listing-can-help-you-better-than-zillow.md

 {% include youtube.html %}

-<p style="text-align: center;"><em>What makes My Rocket Listing better than Zillow or Open Door for Portland and Southwest Washington home sellers?
+<p style="text-align: center;"><em>What makes My Rocket Listing better than Zillow or Opendoor for Portland and Southwest Washington home sellers?
 I’ll explain today.</em></p>

-What is the difference between [My Rocket Listing,](https://www.myrocketlisting.com/){: target="_blank"} Zillow, and a new company coming to Seattle from Wall Street called Open Door?&nbsp;
+What is the difference between [My Rocket Listing,](https://www.myrocketlisting.com/){: target="_blank"} Zillow, and a new company coming to Seattle from Wall Street called Opendoor?&nbsp;

 First of all, **My Rocket Listing offers choices.** When I come out to your house and tell you what price it will sell for, that’s usually the price it will sell for.
 Traditionally, other real estate agents might guess at a price, hold a few open houses, and drop the price.
 However, we wanted to create something different.&nbsp;